vanbess/SB-Dev-WordPress-Plugin-Boilerplate/README.md

 + A complete and versatile settings class like you see [here](http://www.hughlashbrooke.com/complete-versatile-options-page-class-wordpress-plugin/)
 + A .pot file to make localisation easier
 + Full text of the GPLv2 license

-See the [changelog](https://github.com/hlashbrooke/WordPress-Plugin-Template/blob/master/changelog.txt) for a complete list of changes as the template develops.

-## I've got an idea/fix for the template

-If you would like to contribute to this template then please fork it and send a pull request.
-Please submit all pull requests to the `develop` branch.
-I'll merge the request if it fits into the goals for the template and credit you in the [changelog](https://github.com/hlashbrooke/WordPress-Plugin-Template/blob/master/changelog.txt).

-## This template is amazing!
-How can I ever repay you?

-There's no need to credit me in your code for this template, just go forth and use it to make the WordPress experience a little better.